I AM CEO PODCASTPodCEO

 Chapter one.
 Don't be a drug dealer.

 Sure.
-And question for you.
-Do you mean for the business or myself personally?
+And a question for you.
+Do you mean for the business or me personally?

 Let's do both.
-For the business, the brand has for millennials, new age, tech savvy, focused on, like, Millennials, Gen Z, just people who want convenience.
-If you wanna book from online, if you want automation, no, like, in person estimates.
+For the business, the brand has for millennials, new age, tech-savvy, focused on, like, Millennials, Gen Z, just people who want convenience.
+If you wanna book online, if you want automation, no, like, in-person estimates.
 Just as easy as possible.
 It's a stick of what we're doing with both the service offering as well as the franchise.
-So that's the unique service offering what we're doing in addition to going after short term rentals and Airbnbs, which is high volume.
+So that's the unique service offering that we're doing in addition to going after short-term rentals and Airbnbs, which is high volume.
 So I think that's our secret sauce.
-It's just kinda being very new agent current in a very old school industry.
-Personally, secret sauce, I think I feel like I have been, compliment on my team for identifying problems quickly.
+It's just kinda being a very new agent current in a very old-school industry.
+Personally, secret sauce, I think I feel like I have been, complimented by my team for identifying problems quickly.

-Meaning, if they bring a problem to me, I could say, okay.
+Meaning, if they bring up a problem with me, I could say, okay.
 Well, here's the real problem.
 Here's the core of the problem.
 Right?
 And kind of building that skill set over time.
 It's taking a long time.
-But if you could quickly identify what the crux of the problem is, then all of a sudden you're not putting much band aid on stuff.
+But if you could quickly identify what the crux of the problem is, then all of a sudden you're not putting much band-aid on stuff.
 You just go figure out what's the actual problem as opposed to just the symptoms.
-So I felt like it's taking a while to develop that superpower, but that's that's kind of what, is leading us now.
+So I felt like it's taking a while to develop that superpower, but that's that's kind of what is leading us now.

 Awesome.
 Awesome.
 Awesome.
 So I wanted to switch gears a little bit, and I want to ask you for what I call a CEO hack.
 So this could be like an app, a book, or a habit that you have.
 But what's something that makes you more effective and efficient?

-Dude, let me tell you something that's been game changing, and it only takes me five minutes.
+Dude, let me tell you something that's been game-changing, and it only takes me five minutes.
 Seriously.
 I plan the next day the night before.
-And I know, like, it's not people would say this all the time, but I'll tell you why so game changing for me.
-Because in the morning, if before I used to wake up, look at my email inbox, which is what people are demanding of my time, right, which is probably not as high priority.
-Reality is all tasks are not made equal.
-If you check mark a bunch of stuff on your task list, doesn't mean you really made progress.
-That just means you check marked a lot of stuff off.
+And I know, like, it's not like people would say this all the time, but I'll tell you why so game-changing for me.
+In the morning, before I wake up, look at my email inbox, which is what people are demanding of my time, right, which is probably not a high priority.
+The reality is all tasks are not made equal.
+If you checkmark a bunch of stuff on your task list, doesn't mean you really made progress.
+That just means you checkmarked a lot of stuff off.

-So the cool part when you start planning ahead of time with a clear mind the night before, you should have identified what is the biggest driver in my business.
-I'm gonna put that as number one task list.
+So the cool part when you start planning ahead of time with a clear mind the night before, you should have identified what is the biggest driver in your business.
+I'm gonna put that on the number one task list.
 It's the first thing you do in the morning.
 It's written at the top.
 That's what I gotta do.
 So no matter how the day goes wrong.
-If you at least have in the morning have gone that one task done, which you've already determined is the biggest driver in your business, it helps you elevate and move much faster.
+If you at least have in the morning that one task, which you've already determined is the biggest driver in your business, it helps you elevate and move much faster.

 Awesome.
 Awesome.
 Awesome.
 And so I want to ask you now for what I call a CEO nugget.
 So it's a little bit more of a word of wisdom or piece of advice.
 I like to say it might be something you would tell a franchisee, or if you hacked into a time machine, you might tell your younger business self.